vjacynycz/VikTeX/README.md

 This template is prepared to create quality theses and similar documents.

+Disclaimer: This template is based on [TeXiS](http://gaia.fdi.ucm.es/research/texis/) created by Marco Antonio Gómez Martín and Pedro Pablo Gómez Martín, members of [GAIA](http://gaia.fdi.ucm.es/) at the Complutense University of Madrid.

+VikTeX is a modified version of TeXiS created by [Viktor Jacynycz](https://jacynycz.es).

 ## Requirements

 First you need to install a Latex distribution like [TeX Live](https://www.tug.org/texlive/) or [MiKTeX](https://miktex.org/).

 ## Template download